mtyler14/SEED_Group12/Demo 2/readme.md

 Instead of adding Ki and Kp gains, the speed of the motors are corrected using Arduino.
 If the encoder counts (distance) of one motor exceed the other by the set thresholds, then the motor is slowed down.

 To further simulate the controllers for Demo 2, each controller's reference response is compared to a faster response (faster speed) to ensure stability.
 Since the average time is a primary objective, the controllers are compared using a speed about twice as fast as is delivered to both motors.
-Since Derrick's target speed is approximately 5 feet in 10 seconds to approach the beacon, this speed is translated into a reasonable speed of approximately 2.2 rad/s for each motor.
+Since Derrick's target speed is approximately 5 feet in 10 seconds to approach the beacon, this speed is translated into a reasonable speed of approximately 2.2 rad/s for each motor for the simulation.
 The angular velocities and position are compared for each motor.
 Figure 6 shows the Simulink block diagram for the faster speed to motor 1.
-A step response with twice the gain is added 10ms, or 1 sampling time duration, after the reference step response to account for the faster speed.
+A step response with the increased gain is added 10ms, or 1 loop time duration, after the reference step response to account for the faster speed.
 The same procedure is used for motor 2.

 ![Motor1 block](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_block_speed.JPG)